fcaylus/tempo-bot/README.md

 # tempo-bot 🤖

-For those who are tired to log their time on Tempo every day, and want to focus on their work, witness the **Tempo Bot 🤖**.

 It's a CLI to log your time on Tempo automatically based on:
 - Meetings (from the calendar)
 - Tickets (from Jira)

-Run it every day using a cron-job, a cloud-function or a Lambda, and don't worry anymore about reporting !
+Run it every day using a cron-job, a cloud-function or a Lambda.

 > **Built with Rust.** Why ?
 Well, because I'm experimenting with Rust on my free-time 🙃